tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 Before we dig in, let’s get a sense of where the class might be when it comes to blockchain.

-Open the lesson slides and move to the "Have you heard?" section; ask a few questions and have the students give a thumbs up for yes or a thumbs down for no.
+Open the lesson slides and move to the "Blockchain Skill Check" section; ask a few questions and have the students give a thumbs up for yes or a thumbs down for no.

 * How many of you have heard of blockchain before?